dataclouder-dev/startup-template-angular/readme.md

 ### Work in Progress
-    if you see this project by accident be aware that is very buggy at this point.
+    If you see this project by accident, be aware that it is very buggy at this point.

 ## Dataclouder Template

-This project is a template to create Angular/Ionic App connected with firebase auth
+This project is a template to create an Angular/Ionic App connected with Firebase Auth.

-* Autentification system is ready.
+* Authentication system is ready.
 * You only need to add the logic.

+### Getting starting
+Use the scripts to download projects and use start_project script in every template.

 ### Instructions